Applying late and the late arrival of study documents can jeopardise your chances of being accepted and obtaining a Swedish residence permit.

 Late applicants are processed thereafter by the principle "first-come-first-served".

 About applying late if you need a residence permit

 It takes some time to obtain a residence permit, and before you can apply you must have been accepted for fulltime studies in Sweden.
 The process of obtaining a residence permit may jeopardise your chances of arriving in time for the course start.
-If you need a residence permit before you may enter Sweden, we do not recommend that you apply later than three months ahead of course start, and that you only apply in the early admission rounds (15 January and 15th August).
+If you need a residence permit before you may enter Sweden we recommend that you only apply in the early admission rounds (15 January and 15th August).